Klinola/Sapientia-Nexus/README.md

 ```bash
 python manage.py analyze_articles
 ```
-This will take 5 unanalyzed stories in the database and analyze them, you can modify the number of stories analyzed at a time by modifying `for article in articles[0:5]:` in this `analyse_articles.py`.
+This will take 5 unanalyzed news in the database and analyze them, you can modify the number of news analyzed at a time by modifying `for article in articles[0:5]:` in this `analyse_articles.py`.

 ### Viewing the Data
 Access the Django admin panel or use pgAdmin to view the collected news data in the PostgreSQL database.

+Visit `http://127.0.0.1:8000/news/` for a raw view.

 ## License
 [MIT License](LICENSE)